Ways To Help Our Children Build Self-Esteem - Baby Chick

 Kids who aren’t allowed to fail don’t learn how to give themselves grace and push on.5 They might be hard on themselves and feel disappointed in their failures, even though failure is typical and expected.
 At home, they can learn to work through it and have you give them healthy ways to deal with it.

-6. Give Them Some Choices to Make
+6. Give Them Some Choices To Make

 Allowing kids to make some choices is a great way to boost their confidence and give them a sense of autonomy.5 Now, this isn’t to say you should let your toddler call all the shots.
 When children are young, it’s better to reduce the number of decisions they make since it can be overwhelming for them.9